phoenixframework/phoenix/guides/controllers.md

 Analogous to the `_format` query string param, we can render any sort of format we want by modifying the HTTP Content-Type Header and providing the appropriate template.

-If we wanted to render an xml version of our `index` action, we might implement the action like this in `lib/hello_web/page_controller.ex`.
+If we wanted to render an XML version of our `index` action, we might implement the action like this in `lib/hello_web/page_controller.ex`.

 ```elixir
 def index(conn, _params) do